Ali Enayat

 RESEARCH

-I am a mathematical logician.
-My research is focused on models of set theory of all sorts, weak (fragments of ZF), strong (ZF with large cardinals), and bizarre (Quine-Jensen set theory NFU).
-I am also an enthusiast of models of arithmetic of various flavors, from fragments of PA, all the way to second order arithmetic and its subsystems.
+My approach is dominantly model-theoretic and has focused on fragments of ZF, ZF with large cardinals, Quine-Jensen set theory NFU, and arithmetical systems of various flavors, ranging from fragments of PA, all the way to second order arithmetic and its subsystems.

 One of my research projects deals with the comparative study of automorphisms of models of a variety of theories, ranging in strength from fragments of Peano arithmetic, all the way up to systems of set theory with large cardinals.
 The picture that has emerged from this work reveals that many foundational theories T (such as Peano arithmetic, second order arithmetic, and certain extensions of set theory with large cardinals) are characterized by the behavior of the automorphisms of models of T. This work also sheds light on the model theory of the Quine-Jensen system NFU of set theory with a universal set.
-I have completed four papers concerning automorphisms of models of foundational theories, available below, and I am working on-and-off on others.
+I have completed four papers concerning automorphisms of models of foundational theories, available below, and I am working on-and-off on several others.

 I serve as an associate editor of the Bulletin of the Iranian Mathematical Society, dealing with papers in the areas of mathematical logic and set theory.
 You can find the latest issue of the Bulletin of the Iranian Mathematical Society online at http://bims.ims.ir .